oliverliebsch/bb-8/README.md

-# bb-8-2
+# bb-8

-> An intuitive content editor
+> A simple and intuitive content editor

+- use predefined blocks to add content
+- clean ui
+- outputs json
+- minimum css
+- based on vue.js

 ## Build setup